-Involtini – thinly sliced beef, veal or pork with a variety of fillings, rolled and pan-fried, often with a tomto sauce
+Involtini – thinly sliced beef, veal or pork with a variety of fillings, rolled and pan-fried, often with a tomato sauce

 Osso bucco – veal shin cooked in a rich tomato sauce until incredibly tender.
 Often served with a special fork for the marrow

-Saltimbocca – a scallop (very thinly slice) or veal layered with proscuito and sage and sautéed in butter.
+Saltimbocca – a scallop (very thinly sliced) or veal layered with prosciutto and sage and sautéed in butter.
 It translates as “jump in your mouth,” referring to the tart and savoury flavour

 Scaloppina alla Valdostana – a scallop of veal stuffed with cheese and ham.

 Caprese - a salad of tomatoes, mozzarella, capsicum and basil